 Guest posting is a great way to build your credibility online.
-You gain exposure to a new audience which can lead to new followers, subscribers, partners and of course, clients.
+You gain exposure to a new audience, leading to new followers, subscribers, partners, and clients.

-You also get links back to your site, which Google uses when ranking your site.
+You also get links to your site, which Google uses when ranking your site.

-Useful quality links are the lifeblood of a website, so it is essential to make sure the websites you choose to offer guest blogs to are going to be worth your while.
+Useful quality links are the lifeblood of a website, so it is essential to ensure the websites you choose to offer guest blogs to will be worth your while.

-After all, guest blogging takes a lot of time, effort and resources.
+After all, guest blogging takes time, effort, and resources.